 Document checking for new international undergraduate and postgraduate students

-If you have an overseas fee status or need immigration permission to study in the UK, you must attend a document checking session to complete your registration.
+If you have an overseas fee status or need immigration permission to study in the UK, you must complete a document checking session before starting your course.

 Why you must have your documents checked

 If you have been assessed as Overseas for fee purposes, or need immigration permission to study in the UK (even if you have been assessed as Home / EU fees), you must show us documents that prove you can study in the UK.
 You may also have to show us documents proving your qualifications.

-You have not completed registration until you have attended a document checking session.
+You will not be allowed to start your course until you have completed a document checking session.

 If you have been assessed as having a Home or EU fee status, you should follow a separate process.